-After going to the effort of choosing the perfect Handpicked coffee subscription and investing in your preferred coffee equipment we usually think very little about the water we use for brewing.
+After going to the effort of choosing the perfect coffee subscription service and investing in your preferred coffee equipment, we usually think very little about the water we use for brewing.
 However this step can prove crucial in bringing out the best in your coffee.

 Water quality can vary dramatically depending on your location, so filtering your water is certainly something to consider.
 Removing impurities from tap water can improve the brightness and character of your brew.
 Another advantage to using filtered water is that it reduces the buildup of limescale in your equipment, reducing the likelihood of equipment issues in future.